So I set it down to try one of the novels, and it turned out to be more

 the recorded surface as it plays, I don't know, but the "Let's watch that

-again" scenes are where it freezes up most often.
+again" scenes are where it freezes up most often, often with no visible

 The June issue of ComputingEdge (it's not very high in my "must read" priority) features three articles on "Green IT" = reducing the carbon footprint of computer usage.
 It's a lost cause, primarily because labor costs more than electricity, and all three articles promote high-labor replacements for electricity.
 The Western economy is driven by profit first, and ethics -- Green IT is largely understood as an ethical issue by those who care, nevermind that the logic behind that thinking is largely political -- is considered only secondarily or if the government insists.
 All three articles are speculative pondering by academics at universities in low-profile countries (United Arab Emirates, Norway, Holland); nobody is going to pay any attention to their ideas, certainly not the big-spending computing industry.